Updated by Ben Stegner on 12 July 2017.

 Now that we’ve seen shortcuts that work across Windows, let’s take a glance at some time-savers for the best Windows software.

-Whether you’re surfing with Chrome, Firefox, Opera, or even good old Internet Explorer, these shortcuts will get you around with less clicks.
+Whether you’re surfing with Chrome, Firefox, Opera, or Microsoft Edge, these shortcuts will get you around with less clicks.

 Switch and Open Tabs